- Former Democratic Member of Congress, the Congressional Progressive Caucus, and the Congressional Hispanic Caucus

 In the mid-1990s, Gutierrez developed close ties to the pro-socialist New Party in Chicago.
 In 1995-96 he was a board of directors member of Illinois Public Action, the state’s largest public-interest organization, along with such notables as Robert Creamer, Lane Evans, Alice Palmer, Jan Schakowsky, and Quentin Young.
 And in 1997 Gutierrez served on the board of Citizen Action of Illinois.

-In 1999 Gutierrez collaborated with fellow Progressive Caucus members Jose Serrano and Nydia Velazquez to pressure President Bill Clinton (through Deputy Attorney General Eric Holder) to free 16 convicted terrorists belonging to the FALN, a Marxist-Leninist paramilitary organization that had carried out 146 bombings during a 25-year period, killing 9 people while injuring and maiming dozens of others.
+In 1999 Gutierrez collaborated with fellow Congressional Progressive Caucus members Jose Serrano and Nydia Velazquez to pressure President Bill Clinton (through Deputy Attorney General Eric Holder) to free 16 convicted terrorists belonging to the FALN, a Marxist-Leninist paramilitary organization that had carried out 146 bombings during a 25-year period, killing 9 people while injuring and maiming dozens of others.
 Indeed, Gutierrez was the FALN’s chief spokesman and advocate during the campaign to release its incarcerated members.
 As attorney Deborah Burlingame wrote in 2013: “Rep. Gutierrez, against all evidence, including FBI undercover videotapes of these people making bombs, called them political prisoners and threatened to marshal the Puerto Rican community against the Clintons [and] Vice President [Al] Gore, [who was] then preparing a presidential run as well.”
 For additional details about the FALN case and the Clinton pardons, click here.

-During his years in Congress, Gutierrez has cultivated a reputation as the Democratic Party’s leading strategist and spokesperson on immigration issues, and has been at the forefront of the effort to pass comprehensive immigration reform legislation.
+During his years in Congress, Gutierrez cultivated a reputation as the Democratic Party’s leading strategist and spokesperson on immigration issues, and was at the forefront of the effort to pass comprehensive immigration reform legislation.
 In 2001 he became the first elected official to sponsor a version of the DREAM Act—legislation designed to create a path-to-citizenship for illegal immigrants who came to the United States as minors.

 In 2004 Gutierrez was a guest speaker at a “Take Back America” conference organized by the Campaign for America’s Future, an organization dominated by the Democratic Socialists of America and the Institute for Policy Studies.